 OED Education Program Update

 Following guidance from President Gabel, students, staff, and faculty are encouraged to stay home.
-To facilitate social distancing and help slow the spread of COVID-19, we are canceling all OED in-person workshops for the rest of the spring semester.
-(Note: all external participants will be refunded for any canceled workshop).
+To facilitate physical distancing and help slow the spread of COVID-19, we have moved all OED in-person workshops to an online format until further notice.

 If you have any general questions or are concerned about finishing the Certificate Program in a timely manner, please contact us at email@example.com.